tjungbauer/helm-charts/charts/generic-cluster-config/README.md

 - Add Console Banner (Top and Bottom)
 - Add Console Links
 - Add YAML Samples into the console

+NOTE: About openshift-monitoring ConfigMaps: These must follow a strict order, otherwise Argo CD thinks the resource is out of sync.
+If you find anything that is not working, please open an issue and I will try to fix it.

 ## Dependencies